albertattard/presentation-layered-jar/2020-08-18-presentation-remote-meetup.md

 - A text file, usually named `Dockerfile`, that contains a set of instructions used to create the Docker image

+[//]: # (Notes)
-[//]: # (- Docker promotes reuse and a _Dockerfile_ can extend another image => as we will show later with multi-stage docker files?)
+[//]: # (Docker promotes reuse and a _Dockerfile_ can extend another image => as we will show later with multi-stage docker files?)

-[//]: # ( For example, a _Dockerfile_ hosting a Java application can extend another image that already has the Java Runtime installed and only customises the parts that it needs, rather that starting from scratch)
+[//]: # (For example, a _Dockerfile_ hosting a Java application can extend another image that already has the Java Runtime installed and only customises the parts that it needs, rather that starting from scratch)

 ---